Here Are The 10 Oldest Restaurants in NJ

 Established in 1750

 Similar to many small New Jersey villages, Cranberry Towne expanded in the mid-1700s.
-Travelers needed to have a place to sit down, rest, and eat when passing through.
+Travelers needed a place to sit, rest, and eat when passing through.
 So, two taverns were built in the village–one in 1750 and the other in 1765–to serve locals and visitors alike.
 According to their website, Hannah Disbrow Dey and Peter Perrine built the Cranbury Inn in front of these two taverns in the 1800s, expanding the business.

 The taverns and the inn have been part of many key points in history.
 Alexander Hamilton and Le Marquis de Lafayette wrote to George Washington from the Cranbury Inn to warn him of British troops nearby.
-These letters now are at the Smithsonian Museum.
+These letters are now at the Smithsonian Museum.
 The Cranbury Inn also acted as a stop on the Underground Railroad in the 19th century.
-It has hosted a number of historic, famous, and royal visitors over the years.
+It has hosted numerous historic, famous, and royal visitors over the years.

-Today, guests can enjoy their menu featuring classic American cuisine such as baby rack of lamb, grilled pork chops, and roast turkey all served with a side of vegetables and potatoes.
+Today, guests can enjoy a menu featuring classic American cuisine, including baby rack of lamb, grilled pork chops, and roast turkey, all served with a side of vegetables and potatoes.

 The Clinton House — Clinton, NJ